 Rosenbaum has a great passion for unique and challenging projects.
 His recent enterprises include such features as a performance of Mozart’s Requiem in the summer of 2010 as part of a festival sponsored by the Varna Music Academy in Israel.
 He conducted choral music of William Schuman, founder of The Juilliard School of Music, with The New York Virtuoso Singers at Juilliard in the fall of 2010.
 In 2012 he conducted the Verdi Requiem in Italy and lead The New York Virtuoso Singers on a tour of Denmark and Sweden.
 In the spring of 2013 he returned to Juilliard to conduct a vocal ensemble at the memorial concert for Elliott Carter, while in the summer of 2014 he led an ambitious European project, training American singers to join others from around the world in a performance of Haydn’s Creation in St. Stephen’s - Haydn’s church in Vienna.

 Beyond his numerous professional commitments, Rosenbaum shares his skill and passion as an active educator.
-He recently retired as a faculty member of the State University of New York (SUNY) at Buffalo, where he directed the choirs and headed the graduate program in choral conducting.
+He is Professor Emeritus at the State University of New York (SUNY) at Buffalo, where he directed the choirs and headed the graduate program in choral conducting.
 Previously, he taught at the Juilliard School, Queens College, and Adelphi University.
 His dedication and output is remarkable; during one season, he was a full-time professor at both the University at Buffalo and Queens College while conducting five non-university choirs.
 As part of his continuing support and mentorship of aspiring conductors, he founded The Harold Rosenbaum Choral Conducting Institute, an annual program of choral conducting workshops at Columbia University, Buffalo State and Adelphi University.

 Rosenbaum has received numerous honors throughout his career, including the 2008 American Composer Alliance Laurel Leaf Award for "distinguished achievement in fostering and encouraging the performance of new American works," ASCAP's 2010 Victor Herbert Award for Distinguished Service to American Music "in recognition of his contribution to the choral repertory and his service to American composers and their music," and the 2014 Ditson Conductor's Award.
 He is also a four-time recipient of the ASCAP/Chorus American Award for Adventuresome Programming of Contemporary Music and a winner of Chorus American's American Choral Work Performance Award.